A 1-bit quantum filter for particle trajectory reconstruction: Methods

 The resulting matrix $\mathbf{A}$ encapsulates the quadratic couplings defined in $\mathcal{H}$.
 The vector $\mathbf{b}$ originates from the linear terms in $\mathbf{S}$ (arising from $\mathcal{H}_{\text{gap}}$) and takes the form $\mathbf{b}=(1,1,\dots,1)^T$ due to the choice of $\beta = 1$.
+The parameters $\alpha$ and $\beta$ are chosen such that the resulting matrix is positive semi-definite.
 The solution $\mathbf{x}$ to this linear system represents the relaxed segment amplitudes, which must then be discretized (applying a threshold $T$ via sampling high-amplitude segments) to identify the final set of track segments.
 This formulation maps the combinatorial track-finding problem onto a linear algebraic structure compatible with algorithms like HHL.

 To quantify the computational scale of this approach, we define the system parameters in terms of the detector geometry and event size.
 The dimension of the linear system, $N$, corresponds to the total number of candidate segments in the set $\mathbf{S}$, where $N\times N$ defines the size of the $\mathbf{A}$ matrix~\cite{Nicotra_2023}.
 For a detector with $l$ layers and $m$ reconstructible particle tracks, the system size scales as $N=m^2(l-1)$.
 The total number of physical interaction terms, denoted by $k$, represents the number of angular constraints active in the system, and defines the number of non-zero off-diagonal elements in the Hamiltonian.
 For full tracks spanning the detector, this scales linearly with the number of particles as $k = m(l-2)$.
 These parameters will define the gate complexity and sampling cost of our proposed quantum algorithm.